ajimenezjulio/P2_Advanced_Lane_Finding/README.md

 ### 1. Approach

-The approach consisted of X steps:
+The approach consisted of 6 steps:

 1. **Distortion correction**: Light rays often bend a little too much or too little at the edges of the curved lenses in real cameras, this creates a *radial distortion* and if the camera’s lens is not aligned perfectly parallel to the imaging plane a *tangential distortion* also occurs.
 In this project the distortion coefficients were calculated to correct radial distortion using a 9 x 6 corners chessboard images.
 <ul>